cordutie/tex_framework/3_experiments.md

 </div>

 <div style="overflow-x: auto; max-width: 80%; margin: 0 auto; padding: 10px; box-sizing: border-box; text-align: center; font-size: 0.85em; ">
-<strong>Resynthesis using <code>TexEnv</code>.</strong> 4 sound textures are resynthesized using <code>TexEnv</code>.
+<strong>Sound Examples 3.1.</strong> 4 sound textures are resynthesized using <code>TexEnv</code>.
 Parameters to run the synthesizer are computed using a DSP-based parameter extractor.
 The synthesis part is run using different combination of parameters to test the need for bigger filterbanks and parameters count per band.
 Parameters are counted for frames of around 0.74 seconds.
 For reference, 16 filters using 256 parameters each correspond to compression of 800% to the real sound at 44100 Hz, meanwhile for 24 filters using 512 parameters each correspond to compression of around 266%.</div>

 <p>
 Some key findings were the following: